matthewdm0816/MVScanQA/README.md

 - [x] Add gradient checkpointing for pre-training and finetuning, for low-memory GPUs like RTX 3090.
 - [x] Update correct `accelerate+transformers+peft` versions in requirements.txt.
 - [ ] Test cleaned scripts.
+- [ ] Update inference for each dataset

 ## Acknowledgements